hyperspy/hyperspy/doc/user_guide/getting_started.rst

     >>> load?

-This syntax is one of the many features of `IPython <http://ipython.scipy.org/moin/>`_ that is the interactive python shell that Hyperspy uses under the hood.
+This syntax is one of the many features of `IPython <http://ipython.scipy.org/moin/>`_ , which is the interactive python shell that Hyperspy uses under the hood.

 Please note that the documentation of the code is a work in progress, so not all the objects are documented yet.